wgrech98/AlgorithmsTesting/README.md

 ## Models

-The repository hosts three python algorithms, namely the KNN algorithm, the decision tree algorithm, and the CN2 algorithm.
+The repository hosts three python algorithms (Python version used: 3.10.1), namely the KNN algorithm, the decision tree algorithm, and the CN2 algorithm.

 # CN2 Algorithm